Irish Soda Bread Muffins

 Because I’m like them– I love it!

-In our house, the son loves Irish Soda Bread with Buttermilk and Raisins, the husband loves Classic Irish Soda Bread with Golden Raisins… and as a somewhat food traditionalist, I love to make Traditional Brown Irish Soda Bread.
+In our house, the son loves Irish Soda Bread with Buttermilk and Raisins, the husband loves Classic Irish Soda Bread with Golden Raisins… and as a somewhat food traditionalist, my favorite is Traditional Brown Irish Soda Bread.

 But now, we’re adding another treat to the mix, making them perfect for snacks and treats… and if you’re looking for a tea party recipe for a March or Irish Afternoon Tea, everyone seems to love these mini soda bread.